faizanraza09/MedSync/README.md

 REACT_APP_API_URL=http://localhost:3001
 SERVER_SECRET= "Your ZegoCloud Secret Key"
 ```
 For ZegoCloud setup go to [ZegoCloud Documentation](https://www.zegocloud.com/docs) in order to obtain the ZegoCloud secret.
-You need to register too at https://www.zegocloud.com in order to get the credentials.
+You need to register too at https://www.zegocloud.com in order to create a "voice & video call project" and get credentials.

 3. Install the necessary npm packages:
 ```bash